emissary-ingress/emissary/docs/user-guide/ambassador-pro-install.md

 - `<CREDENTIALS PASSWORD>`: Password given in sign up email
 - `<YOUR EMAIL>`: Your email address

-### 2. Download the Ambassador Pro Deployment File
+## 2. Download the Ambassador Pro Deployment File
-Ambassador Pro is deployed as a sidecar to Ambassador.
-In addition, Ambassador Pro also relies on a Redis instance for its rate limit service and several Custom Resource Definitions (CRDs) for configuration.
-The default configuration for Ambassador Pro is available at https://www.getambassador.io/yaml/ambassador/pro/ambassador-pro.yaml.
+Ambassador Pro consists of a series of modules that communicate with Ambassador.
+The core Pro module is typically deployed as a sidecar to Ambassador.
+This means it is an additional process that runs on the same pod as Ambassador.
+Ambassador communicates with the Pro sidecar locally.
+Pro thus scales in parallel with Ambassador.
+Ambassador Pro also relies on a Redis instance for its rate limit service and several Custom Resource Definitions (CRDs) for configuration.

+The full configuration for Ambassador Pro is available at https://www.getambassador.io/yaml/ambassador/pro/ambassador-pro.yaml.
 Download this file locally:

 ```
 curl -O "https://www.getambassador.io/yaml/ambassador/pro/ambassador-pro.yaml"